CURIOSSorg/curioss.org/content/news/2026-04-10-more-than-an-event-how-academic-ospos-build-better-hackathons.md

 Omar Mohsine and Mithusa Kajendran (UN OSPO, OICT), Tom Hughes ([Carnegie Mellon University OSPO](https://www.library.cmu.edu/services/ospo)), Emily Lovell ([UC Santa Cruz OSPO](https://ucsc-ospo.github.io/)), Laura Langdon ([UC OSPO Network](https://ucospo.net/)) and Angela Newell ([University of Texas OSPO](https://opensource.utexas.edu/))

 Photo by [algoleague](https://unsplash.com/@algoleague) on [Unsplash](https://unsplash.com/)

+**A note on AI use:** This article was drafted with the help of AI in addition to working from deep dive transcripts and capturing learning from our community discussions.
+As a small organization, tools like this help us turn rich conversations into written resources without losing the ideas along the way.
+As always, there were plenty of human eyes reviewing, editing and improving the content before this article made it to publication.
+Thanks go to our community for the insights.
+If you do spot any errors, please let us know so we can correct them!